Nukepayload2/VBRefStructHelper/README.md

 - BCX32061: Restrictions on using restricted types as generic parameters
 - BCX36598: Prevent boxing of restricted types in LINQ
 - BCX36640: Prevent boxing of restricted types in Lambda closures
-- BCX37052: Restrictions on restricted type variables in Async/Iterator state machines
+- BCX37052: Prevent boxing of restricted types in Async/Iterator state machines
 - BCX31393: Prevent boxing when calling instance methods inherited by restricted types
 - `en-US` and `zh-CN` Localization support for diagnostic messages